mindsphere/mindconnect-nodejs/README.md

 ### Step 6.1 using bulk upload

-If you don't want to send the data points one by one, you can also use the bulkpostdata method
+If you don't want to send the data points one by one, you can also use the BulkPostData method

 ```typescript
 const bulk: TimeStampedDataPoint[] =